EagleForce/Cheesy-Eagle-Vision/README.md

 Cheesy-Eagle-Vision
 ===================

-Modified version of CheesyVision that will run under LabView
+Modified version of CheesyVision that will run under LabView.

+There are two files needed:

+1) "" runs on the DS to read driver "Hand" commands.
+2) "" runs on the cRio and requests the most recent statur from the DS when needed.